vuex-orm/vuex-orm/docs/model/serialization.md

 # Model: Serialization

-### Serializing To Json
+## Serializing To Json

-To convert a model to JSON, you can use `$toJson` method.
-The `$toJson` method is recursive, so all attributes and relations will be converted to JSON.
+To convert a model to JSON – Plain Object –, you can use `$toJson` method.
+The `$toJson` method is recursive, so all attributes and relations are going to be converted to JSON as well.

 ```js
 const json = user.$toJson()